mirnamohamedalisaleh-soc/cloud-login-threat-detection/README.md

 2. Login from a suspicious IP address
 3. Failed login attempt
 4. No MFA used
+5. Impossible Travel (same user logs in from two different countries within 60 minutes)
+6. Brute Force Detection (3 or more failed logins from the same user)

 ## Severity Levels
-- High = suspicious country or IP
+- High = suspicious country, IP, impossible travel, or brute force
 - Medium = failed login
 - Low = no MFA